Elite. That's right, those are honest-to-God 3D vector graphics on an NES.

 One of the main draws to the original Sonic The Hedgehog 1 and the Sega Genesis was that the graphics looked incredible.
 It may look dated now, but the genius use of parallax scrolling and vibrant colors really showed off the console.

 Alan Wake looks fairly good on its own, and then you get the flares and flare guns.
 Dramatic, awesomely flickering red light?
 Check.
 Amazing-looking smoke?
 Check.
 Bullet Time if you pull one out while surrounded by mooks?
 Check.
-And, above all, safety (because Light Is Good and Dark Is Evil are literal)?
+And, above all, safety (because Light is Good and Dark Is Evil are literal)?
 Check.

 The graphics for The Legend of Zelda: Skyward Sword were inspired by Post-Impressionist artist Paul Cézanne.
 It really shows, especially if you look at something at a distance - it all looks like something from a water-colour painting.
+Skyward Sword took the best parts of the styles previous two games, blending into the best-looking game possible on the Wii's outdated hardware with a hugely colorful, detailed world reminiscent of those paintings.

 In the Metroid Prime games, there are two that immediately come to mind: